 - Write For Human – Articles are read by humans, not for search engines.
 If you are trying to please the search engines, you will never sustain in the number 1 position for long.

-- Deep Dive Into It – Create contents which contain all the information that is needed by the readers which they don’t need any other resources.
-Never left the fruit hanging on the tree or else someone will take it from you someday.
+- Deep Dive Into It – Create contents containing all the information needed by the readers, which they don’t need any other resources.
+Never left the fruit hanging on the tree, or else someone will take it from you someday.

-- Long Form Content – Rich content is one of the key elements.
+- Long-Form Content – Rich content is one of the key elements.
 Studies show by Backlinko below that the sweet spot for article wording is about ~2000 words.
-Longer content doesn’t translate to higher ranking.
+Longer content doesn’t translate to a higher ranking.

 - Content Consolidation – Make use of your competitors and consolidate the great things that they suggest individually into your very own piece of content.

-- Be Creative – Repurpose the content into images, videos, podcast or even summary tables.
+- Be Creative – Repurpose the content into images, videos, podcasts, or even summary tables.
 People tend to be more attracted to visual effects.

-- Create Readable Content – Make your article more readable by breaking down into smaller paragraphs, use bullet points, utilize headers and includes pictures & videos.
+- Create Readable Content – Make your article more readable by breaking it down into smaller paragraphs, use bullet points, utilize headers, and include pictures & videos.

 Writing your first blog post might be timing consuming and hard.
-Once you have your own style of writing or a system, it will speed up the process or you can even outsource it to external writers.
+Once you have your own style of writing or a system, it will speed up the process or outsource it to external writers.

-Key Takeaway: Write your article on a basis of solving people’s problem instead of targeting to rank on search engines.
-Readers are satisfied, search engines will rank your page in no time.
+Key Takeaway: Write your article based on solving people’s problems instead of targeting to rank on search engines.
+Readers are satisfied; search engines will rank your page in no time.

-On Page SEO where the optimization that is done on your page of interest which made search engines aware of your article.
+On-Page SEO, where the optimization is done on your page of interest, made search engines aware of your article.

-We put it in the third step because you shouldn’t emphasize heavily on SEO while you are creating your content.
+We put it in the third step because you shouldn’t emphasize SEO heavily while creating your content.
 This is to avoid keyword stuffing and focus more on user experience and readability.

-Before you hit the publish button, be sure that you have checked all the item below.
+Before you hit the publish button, be sure that you have checked all the items below.

-- URL Optimize – Make sure that your URL contains the keyword that you are intent to rank.
+- URL Optimize – Make sure that your URL contains the keyword that you intend to rank.

 - Meta Title and Description – These are the title and description that is shown on search results.
 Your keyword should be in there.
 Use the free All-in-One SEO plugin to help you with this.